DeveloppeurPascal/one-shot-tools/README.md

 Show all images (JPG, PNG) from a folder in full screen.
 Use arrow keys to change the picture (next / previous) and ESC/RETURN to exit.

+### SVGCardSocialPreviewImageGenerator

+Use SVG Cards images to generate a social preview image for its GitHub repository.

 ### SVGFromFolderToStringArrayInUnit

 List all SVG files from a folder and create a unit where they are stored as strings in an array, with the filename as a constant used as array index.

-This one shot program is now a real project available [from this repository](https://github.com/DeveloppeurPascal/SVGFolder2DelphiUnit).
+This program is no longer available here.
+It's now [SVG Folder To Delphi Unit](http://svgfolder2delphiunit.olfsoftware.fr).
+Its sources files are available [from this repository](https://github.com/DeveloppeurPascal/SVGFolder2DelphiUnit).

 ### TDirectory_CreateDirectory_Check